NeatCode-Labs/arch-smart-update-checker/README.md

 2. **🔄 Update Check**: Runs `pacman -Sy` and `pacman -Qu` to check for available updates
 3. **📡 News Fetching**: Downloads and parses RSS feeds from configured sources
 4. **🔍 Pattern Matching**: Searches news content for package names that match your installed packages
+5. **📄 Pagination**: Automatically paginates news when content exceeds terminal height
+   - Press `SPACE` to continue to next page
+   - Press `q` to skip remaining news
+   - Similar to `less` or `more` commands
-5. **💬 User Interaction**: Presents findings and allows you to proceed, cancel, or refresh
+6. **💬 User Interaction**: Presents findings and allows you to proceed, cancel, or refresh

 ## 🎯 Package Detection